-Tonganoxie was once home to the largest dairy farms in Kansas.
-The TCHS historical site is located on 10 acres of one of those dairies.
-The buildings include: the Fairchild/Knox barn, a 1929 dairy barn with milk parlor and hay barn, silo, and working windmill; the Honey Valley School, a 1916 one room school house; the Reno Methodist Church, a 1918 church; and a 1936 Fire Pumper Truck.

-*Output*

 Tonganoxie was once home to some of the largest dairy farms in Kansas.
 The TCHS Museum is located on 10 acres of one of those dairies.
 The buildings include a 1932 milking parlor, hay barn and silo; a 1916 one room school house; 1918 church; and a 1936 Fire Pumper Truck.